Designing content for users on the autistic spectrum users

 Autism is an example of neurological diversity, or neurodiversity.

-Here are some useful tips to ensure your communications and content are accessible for a user on the autistic spectrum:
+Here are some useful tips to ensure your communications and content are accessible for an autistic user:

 Poster of tips to design content for users on the autistic spectrum.
 Links to poster download